ctrotsky/Java-Swing-Twitter/README.md

 # Java-Swing-Twitter
-This is an offline twitter-like app that was created for practice with Java Swing and the four main object oriented design patterns.
+This is an offline twitter-like app that was created for practice with Java Swing and four of the main object oriented design patterns (Visitor, Observer, Composite, Singleton).
+There is a Singleton Admin Panel which can create new Users or Groups.
+Users and Groups use the composite pattern, allowing Groups to contain other Groups or Users.
+Users use the observer pattern to 'follow' other Users, and are updated when those Users post 'tweets'.
+The Visitor pattern is used for analysis of the Users, Groups, and their Tweets in a series of buttons on the Admin Panel.